 Contracts in Excess of $5,000 Dollars

 Contracts in excess of $5,000 are required to be approved by County Counsel (LSR), Auditor/Controller (ASR), and the Administrative Office (PR) prior to being routed for signatures.
+Please include all required documents when requesting review, including, but not limited to, the completed LSR/ASR/PR form, the contract and all corresponding Addendums, Exhibits, and Certificates of Insurance.

 Once all three approvals have been received, contracts may be routed for signatures.